Floydlang/floyd/docs/floyd_reference.md

 ### JSON LITERALS

-Embedd json inside source code file.
+You can directly embedd json inside source code file.
 Simple / no escaping needed.
-Use to paste data, test values etc. Round trip.
+Just paste a snippet into the Floyd source code.
+Use this for test values etc. Round trip.
 Since the JSON code is not a string literal but actual Floyd syntax, there are not problems with escaping strings etc. The Floyd parser will create floyd strings, dictionaries and so on for the JSON data.
 Then it will create a json_value from that data.
-This will validate that this indeed is correct JSON data or an exception is thrown (TBD).
+This will validate that this indeed is correct JSON data or an exception is thrown.

-This all means you can write Floyd code that generate all or parts of the JSON.
+This all means you can write Floyd code that at runtime creates all or parts of a composite JSON value.
 Also: you can nest JSONs in eachother.

-Support pasting JSON directly into source file, including any escapes, UTF-8 etc.

 Example json:

 	json_value a = 13;
 	json_value b = "Hello!";
 	json_value c = {"hello": 1, "bye": 3};

-	//	Notice that json objects are more lax than Floyd: you can
-	//	mix different types of values in the same object or array.
-Floyd hold one value-type only.

 	json_value d = { "pigcount": 3, "pigcolor": "pink" };

 	assert(a == 13);